coloshword/ExcelAgent/README.md

     - let's have it return "PublicUser" information
         - for now we'll just have it return email
         - ok let's display the email now, since it will 100% be in json

+make restrictedPage allow either interaction with agent or not.
+Conditional
+- (not auth): You have to login to access the agent
+            <login with google> flow

+- if (auth): show the agent

+- some typescript perculiarity:
+    RequestInit -- > ts type definition of anything you pass fetch to

+- async / await functions, return type you gotta wrap Promise<type> for it.